synopsys-sig/synopsys-security-scan-plugin/README.md

 The latest version of the Synopsys Bridge is available at: [Synopsys Bridge](https://sig-repo.synopsys.com/artifactory/bds-integrations-release/com/synopsys/integration/synopsys-bridge/)

-The latest version of Synopsys Bridge will be downloaded by default if user doesn't provide the specific released version in the pipeline parameter.
+The latest version of Synopsys Bridge will be downloaded by default if user doesn't provide the specific released version in the `pipeline parameter/Global UI` or the installed version is not the latest version..

 ## Setting Up Synopsys Bridge Manually